PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 20:21:20
+Last updated: 2024-04-02 20:21:55
-Random Quote: Chaos and Order are not enemies, only opposites. - Richard Garriott
+Random Quote: Decision is a risk rooted in the courage of being free. - Paul Tillich